Why not Signal?

 Signal could very well be another Crypto AG-style honeypot: the Swiss company which provided secure communications services to ~120 governments throughout the 20th century, and was secretly ran by the CIA and West German Intelligence.

-Signal’s use luckily never caught on by the general public of China (or the Hong Kong Administrative region), whose government prefers autonomy, rather than letting US tech control its communication platforms, as most of the rest of the world naively allows.
+Signal’s use luckily never caught on by the general public of China, whose government prefers autonomy, rather than letting US tech control its communication platforms, as most of the rest of the world naively allows.
 (For example, India’s most popular social media apps, are Facebook and Youtube, meaning that US surveillance giants own and control the everyday communications of a country much larger than their own).
 Signal instead became used by US and western activists, and due to the contradictions of surveillance capitalism, also now its general populace.

 However this is no case of blowback, Marlinspike’s confused and useful idiot politics aside; Signal’s other deficiencies mean that there are less impediments to US government surveillance over it than previously thought, and make its claims to being “secure”, questionable.